-Learners who complete the B2 level General English course usually take our NZCEL placement test and then study either NZCEL Level 4 or 5.
+Learners who complete the B1+ and B2 level General English courses can also take our NZCEL placement test and then study either NZCEL Level 4 or 5.

 5.3 NZCEL Level 4

 Who is the course for?

 This course is for learners of English as an additional language, who wish to develop the English language and academic skills required for further study in New Zealand at Levels 5 to 7.